 Discover Our Psychology Research Labs and Projects

-The Psy.D. program at Wheaton College follows a practitioner-scholar model.
-Students are trained not only as practitioners, but also as productive scholars who are good consumers of research and capable of contributing to scholarship in the field.
+The Ph.D. program at Wheaton College follows a scholar-practitioner model.
+Students are trained as productive scholars who are good consumers of research and capable of contributing to scholarship in the field.
 Faculty members have been recruited, in part, because of their promise as scholars.
-As a consequence, opportunities for productive research and scholarship are available in the Psy.D. program.
+As a consequence, opportunities for productive research and scholarship are available in the Ph.D. program.
 Some of the areas of research focus are listed below.

 School of Psychology, Counseling, and Family Therapy Faculty Research Labs